trovu/trovu/docs/shortcuts/userscripts.md

 ## fill-and-submit

 Userscript for autofilling and submitting forms on target websites.
 This may help when queries cannot be passed by URL.
-Then one can define inputs by their CSS selectors that shall be filled with URL-passed arguments once the destination website is loaded, and a form button that shall be clicked automatically by Javascript.
+Then one can define inputs by their CSS selectors that shall be filled with URL-passed arguments once the destination website is loaded, and a form button that shall be clicked automatically by JavaScript.

 ### For users